denpamusic/PyPlumIO/README.md

 ```

 ### Callbacks
-It's possible to register a callback function that will be called every time a data is received.
+It's possible to register a callback, that will be called every time a data with
+the certain name is received (e. g. heating_temp), using `AsyncDevice.register_callback(name, callback)` function, register callback that will be called only once using `AsyncDevice.register_callback_once(name, callback)` function or remove existing callback by calling `AsyncDevice.remove_callback(name, callback).`
 ```python
 import asyncio
 import pyplumio